 Soon, we’ll cook our own steaks to perfection in Madeira on the grill on the veranda overlooking the ocean.
 Last night, contemplating the excitement of cooking for ourselves, I made a grocery list on the Grocery Tracker app on my phone, a nifty app I’ve used over the past several years.
 Here’s the link to download this excellent free app.

-As I write here now it 11:30 am, later than usual earlier time of 10 am, Morocco time.
-Tom’s sitting beside me in the salon listening to his favorite radio show from Minnesota, USA, Garage Logic Sports, an adjunct to his usual show, Garage Logic.
+As I write here now it 11:30 am, later than the usual earlier time of 10:00 am, Morocco time.
+Tom’s sitting beside me in the salon listening to his favorite radio show from Minnesota, US, Garage Logic Sports, an adjunct to his usual show, Garage Logic.
 Here’s the link to the podcast.
 At the moment their discussing the NFL draft picks for the Minnesota Vikings, the only sports team he follows.